Insights on Variance Estimation for Blocked and Matched Pairs Designs: Introduction

-We follow the potential outcome causal literature, \citep[as in][]{CausalInferenceText, rosenbaum_2010}, as opposed to the experimental design literature \citep[as in][]{cochran1950, WuHamada}.
-Much of the prior work on randomized experiments within the potential outcomes framework has focused on two forms of blocking: blocking where there are several treated and control units in each block and blocking where there is exactly one treated and one control unit in each block (matched pairs).
+In the potential outcome causal literature, \citep[as in][]{CausalInferenceText, rosenbaum_2010},\footnote{In particular, we focus on the potential outcomes literature as opposed to the experimental design literature \citep[as in][]{cochran1950, WuHamada}.} much of the prior work on randomized experiments has focused on two forms of blocking: blocking where there are several treated and control units in each block and blocking where there is exactly one treated and one control unit in each block (matched pairs).
 See, for example \cite{imai_king_stuart_2008} or \cite{imbens2011experimental} for treatments of large blocks and \cite{abadie2008} or \cite{Imai2008} for treatments of matched pairs.
-The literature has not, however, treated the cases where researchers have generated groups of varying size but where there is still only one treated and/or one control in some of the blocks, which we call the ``hybrid design.''
-For instance, even more recent textbooks such as \textit{Field Experiments: Design, Analysis and Interpretation} \citep[][]{gerber_green_text} and \textit{Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction} \citep[][]{CausalInferenceText} do not propose a clear answer for Neyman-style variance estimation in this case.
+This literature, for the most part, has a gap: it has not extensively treated the cases where researchers have generated groups of varying size but where there is still only one treated and/or one control in some of the blocks, which we call the ``hybrid design.''
+Recent textbooks such as \textit{Field Experiments: Design, Analysis and Interpretation} \citep[][]{gerber_green_text} and \textit{Causal Inference for Statistics, Social, and Biomedical Sciences: An Introduction} \citep[][]{CausalInferenceText} do not propose a clear answer for Neyman-style variance estimation in this case.
 While obtaining a point estimate for the overall average treatment effect is straightforward in this context, assessing the uncertainty of such an estimate is not.
-We believe this gap likely exists because much of the current work uses different frameworks tailored to the specific special cases of large blocks or matched pairs.
-We therefore build on prior work to solve this more general hybrid design, providing tools for conducting a Neyman-style analysis.
-Currently one would instead have to turn to Fisher-style permutation tests, which typically rely on constant treatment effect assumptions, or regression-based approaches, which can be biased and often require making assumptions as to the residual error structure.
+Currently one would instead have to turn to Fisher-style permutation tests, which typically rely on constant treatment effect assumptions, or regression-based approaches, which can be biased and usually require assumptions as to the residual error structure.
+We build on prior work to fill this gap by providing novel methods for conducting Neyman-style analyses for this more general hybrid design.
+The approach to causal inference used in this work also has strong connections to the survey sampling literature, as treated in, e.g., \citet{sarndal2003model} or \citet{CochranWilliamG.WilliamGemmell1977St}.